SerStakeAlot/Wealth-Wars/wiki-content/Treasury-System.md

 2. **Fee Minimization**: Optimize transaction sizes and frequency
 3. **Opportunity Preparation**: Build reserves for future features
 4. **Risk Management**: Ensure appropriate diversification
+5. **Cooldown Planning**: Master the timing system for maximum efficiency

 ---

+**Remember**: Cooldowns aren't limitations - they're strategic tools that add depth to your financial decision-making while protecting the economy for all players!

 **Ready to master treasury management?** Combine these strategies with insights from the [Business Empire Guide](Business-Empire-Guide) and track your progress on the [Forbes List](Forbes-List-Guide)!